albertbuigues/BitpandaLiveChallenge/README.md

 # Welcome to the Bitpanda Android code challenge

 ## Objective:
-Develop an Android application that displays a list best/worst performing crypto coins in the last 24 hours
+Develop an Android application that displays a list of the best/worst performing crypto coins in the last 24 hours.
+You can use the provided template to kick start you implementation or start from scratch.

 ## Requirements:
 * Display a list of the top 10 crypto coins based on price change percentage over the last 24 hours.